-Students receiving financial aid or veteran's assistance should go to the Enrollment Services Center first for processing of necessary paperwork.
+Students receiving financial aid should go to the Financial Aid Office or veteran's assistance should go to the Veterans Office first for processing of necessary paperwork.
 Students will be held in their registered classes provided fees are paid by the due date or they have been awarded financial aid.